-The small community feels attracts residents of all ages, from retired professionals to young families.
+The small community feel attracts residents of all ages, from retired professionals to young families.
 Though it feels tucked away, Portola Valley is the perfect balance of being close to work while still being surrounded by the beauty of Northern California, which makes it perfect for Bay Area professionals who want to take advantage of the great outdoors.

 Like the rest of the town, the shops and dining in Portola Valley are quaint and high-quality.
 Every store and restaurant brings a feeling of home and community, along with some of the highest quality goods in California.

 The most charming place to shop in Portola Valley is Ladera Shopping Center.
 Here you’ll find Bianchini’s Market, a local family market that sources from the area and consistently gives back to the community.
 Peruse stationery, candles, jewelry, and more at Ladera Garden & Gifts.
 Down the road, you’ll find Robert’s Market, a grocery store with a specialty deli, wine, and spirits.
 Portola Valley Hardware is a staple of the community for homeowners.

 Alpine Inn (or Zott's as its known to locals) is the second oldest operating tavern in California and is a great place for beer and pizza.
 In Ladera Shopping Center, you’ll find some of the most delicious places to eat in Portola Valley.
 Old Port Lobster Shack serves up fresh seafood in hearty portions.
 Portola Kitchen is a great place to get pasta and a cocktail.
-Or get your daily caffeine kick at Konditorei.
+Or grab a margarita and burrito from local taqueria, Amigos Grill.

 Portola Valley has few large events like some of the neighboring towns, but the smaller community feel of its gatherings is a huge draw for those who live here.